 Professor Belin Tsinnajinnie earned his B.S. in mathematics with a minor in psychology from the University of New Mexico and an M.S. in mathematics from the University of Arizona.
-He is now completing his dissertation to fulfill his requirements to obtain a Ph.D. in mathematics education from the University of Arizona.
+He also has a Ph.D. in mathematics education from the University of Arizona.

 Major Professional Activities

 Belin has several years of teaching experience at the college level, including courses in college algebra, trigonometry, and mathematics for elementary teachers.
 Belin has served as a research fellow with the Center for the Mathematics Education of Latina/os (CEMELA) a research oriented organization intended to explore the interplay of cultural, social, and linguistic contexts of Latino/a students with math education.

 He is also a member of the National Council of Teachers of Mathematics (NCTM), American Educational Research Association (AERA), American Mathematics Society (AMS), American Indians in Science and Engineering Society (AISES), and the Society for the Advancement of Chicanos and Native Americans in Science (SACNAS).

 Selected Publications and Awards

 Professor Tsinnajinnie has written papers, made presentations and received awards: